An NRC staff member assesses the damage caused by Storm Daniel in Derna, Libya in 2023. Photo: Mohamed Alfahd/NRC

 NRC housing interventions comprise an integrated package that includes upgrades and repairs in shelter and water, sanitation, and hygiene (WASH) facilities.
 The aim is to improve various aspects of the physical shelter conditions, including protection from weather, privacy, safety, security, access to water and sanitation.
 In addition, our response includes support for essential aspects of family life and daily activities, such as sleeping and food preparation.
 These measures play a crucial role in improving physical living conditions, safeguarding household assets, and enabling individuals to meet their basic needs and address their priorities effectively.

-NRC’s cash & livelihoods programme aims to improve the household economy of socio-economically vulnerable IDPs, returnees and host communities and to respond to situations where displaced people have immediate basic needs.
+NRC’s cash & livelihoods programme aims to im-prove the household economy of socio-economically vulnerable IDPs, returnees and host communities and to respond to situations where displaced people have immediate basic needs.
 By applying a market-centric and evidence-based sustainable livelihoods approach and by focusing on both short-term and long-term solutions we can meet the diverse needs of our programme participants.
-In 2022, the programme has benefited more than 12,000 individuals.
+In 2023, the programme has benefited more than 11,000 individuals.

 NRC’s Cash and Livelihoods response in Libya covers many interventions, from first-line response to integrated programming with other sectors to promote self-reliance.
 Focus areas include:

-• Improve the social and economic well-being and the ability to preserve living standards – provision of regular cash assistance intends to cover basic needs, improve household living conditions, and increase economic and social well-being.
+• Improving the social and economic wellbeing and the ability to preserve living standards – provision of regular cash assistance intends to cover basic needs, improve household living conditions, and increase economic and social wellbeing

-• Livelihoods Protection and Growth - Promote inclusive business, entrepreneurship, and employment opportunities through the provision of technical capacity building, business readiness skills as well as productive assets and cash grants.
+• Livelihoods protection and growth – promoting inclusive business, entrepreneurship, and employment opportunities through the provision of technical capacity building, business readiness skills as well as productive assets and cash grants

 About NRC in Libya